chiribuc/chiribuc/README.md

 In my free time, I love contributing to the open-source community and supporting other developers by sharing my knowledge and expertise.

-If you're interested in working together or have an open-source project that you think I could contribute to, please don't hesitate to get in touch.
+If you're interested in working together or have an open-source project I could contribute to, please don't hesitate to contact me.

 </br>